SatyamDevv/edgetts/README.md

 # Live Link

-The fronted is hosted on vercel and API is on Render  [Website Link](https://edgetts-eight.vercel.app/).
+The fronted is hosted on vercel and API is on Render  [Live Website Link](https://edgetts-eight.vercel.app/).

 ## Available Scripts